The Flintstones (film): Home media

-A Sega Genesis version developed by Foley Hi-Tech and published by Ocean Software was also planned, but was later canceled and was released on the Sega Channel instead.

 Prequel

 A prequel, The Flintstones in Viva Rock Vegas, was released in 2000.
 The original main cast did not reprise their roles of the characters, though O'Donnell provided the voice of an octopus who gave massages to younger versions of Wilma and Betty.
 Irwin Keyes returned as Joe Rockhead, the only cast member to reprise his role from the first film.
-Like the first film, it received negative reviews, but unlike the original film, it was a box office flop.
+It received negative reviews and was a box office failure.